ros-safety/contracts_lite/TYPES.md

 Contracts Types
 ===========

-This package provides data types for use in contract enforcement and acts as a basic interface to the [Contracts Lite](README.md) library.
+This package provides data types for use in contract enforcement that can act as a basic interface to the [Contracts Lite](README.md) library.

 The provided data types can be used to perform per-parameter contract enforcement on input/output parameters.
 In addition, the types can be used to perform basic dimensional analysis.

+For a complete list of available types, see the [types](types) directory.

 These types were originally defined in [merge request 695](https://gitlab.com/autowarefoundation/autoware.auto/AutowareAuto/-/merge_requests/695) for use in the [Autoware.Auto](https://www.autoware.auto/) project.